hargup/WIGI-website/stories/gender-by-language.md

 The changes show the *number of biographies* added and the *female percentage change* between the two latest snapshots.

-As of October 2014 about 99% of biographies were attached to at least one Wikipedia site, so this data is mostly complete.
+As of January 2016 about 98% of biographies were attached to at least one Wikipedia site, so this data is mostly complete.

 **Hover over the language circle to view its details.**